Autocad to Photoshop with Layers

 Introduction

-We’ve been searching for a while for a simple way to convert AutoCAD drawings into Photoshop files preserving all layers.
-Converting AutoCAD files into Photoshop files is not very complicated, a simple PDF export from AutoCAD is all that it takes.
-However, by doing so all layers from the original AutoCAD file will be merged together into a single layer in Photoshop.
-After a lot of internet searching it was clear to us that there isn’t a simple, ready to go, solution for this.
+We’ve been searching the internet for a simple way to convert AutoCAD drawings into Photoshop files while preserving all layers.
+Converting AutoCAD drawings into Photoshop is not very complicated; a simple PDF export from AutoCAD is all it takes.
+However, by doing so, all layers from the original AutoCAD file will be merged into a single layer in Photoshop.
+After extensive searching, it became clear that there isn’t a simple, free, and ready-to-go solution for this.

-To only way to preserve AutoCAD layers in Photoshop is to print or export each AutoCAD layer into a separate PDF file.
-Next, rasterize all PDF files into Photoshop files and finally merge all Photoshop files together.
-Doing so manually requires a lot of effort but by using two scripts we’ve created it all can be done with a few mouse clicks.
+Currently, the only way to preserve AutoCAD layers in Photoshop is to print or export each AutoCAD layer into a separate PDF file.
+Next, convert all these PDF files into Photoshop files and finally merge all Photoshop files together.
+Doing this manually requires a lot of effort, but with the two scripts we’ve created, it can all be done with a few mouse clicks.

 Document format: AutoCAD visual lisp script